 Why were these risk assessment tools developed?

-All children deserve scientifically-informed assessment procedures that will improve their ability to develop and lead happy, healthy and pro-social lives.
-Based on decades of experience serving young antisocial children, we observed a notable gap between the vast scientific literature on risk factors related to later-life antisocial outcomes and the ability to apply this information during routine clinical practice.
-The tools were developed to bridge this divide under the rubric of Structured Professional Judgment so that a) at-risk children could benefit from scientifically-informed assessments, b) to increase transparency in the assessment of such children, and c) to advance scientific work in risk factor research.
+All children deserve scientifically informed assessment procedures that will improve their ability to develop and lead happy, healthy and pro-social lives.
+Based on decades of experience serving young children displaying antisocial behaviour, we observed a notable gap between the vast scientific literature on risk factors related to later-life antisocial outcomes and the ability to apply this information during routine clinical practice.
+The EARL was developed to bridge this divide under the rubric of Structured Professional Judgment (SPJ) so that a) at-risk children could benefit from scientifically informed assessments, b) to increase transparency in the assessment of such children, and c) to advance scientific work in risk factor research.

 How were the EARLs developed?